Lotus eletre front

 Lotus Eletre | Image: Supplied

 Charging times for the 112kWh battery used in both models will be as low as 20 minutes using a 350kW changer.
 The maximum WLTP driving range is 600km in the Eletre and Eletre S, while the more powerful Eletre R has 490km.
-The ability to accept 22kw AC charging (the kind you might have at home) is also a great addition, meaning 0-100 per cent charges overnight.
+The ability to accept 22kw AC charging (the more powerful home-charging alternative) is also a great addition, meaning 0-100 per cent charges overnight.

 These range figures are achieved with a slippery design that includes actual vents (although no drag coefficient has been stated) and even a pop-out LIDAR system that will lead the way for the new ‘track-level intelligent drive’ said to make the average driver “perform as well as an F1 driver on track.”